dracula/dracula-theme/README.md

 Red          | `#ff5555` | `255 85 85`   | `0° 100% 67%`   | ![Red Color](https://raw.githubusercontent.com/zenorocha/dracula-theme/gh-pages/assets/img/color-boxes/red.png)
 Yellow       | `#f1fa8c` | `241 250 140` | `65° 92% 76%`   | ![Yellow Color](https://raw.githubusercontent.com/zenorocha/dracula-theme/gh-pages/assets/img/color-boxes/yellow.png)

+## FAQ

+###### "Are you going to create a light color scheme?"

+Nope.
+Dracula can't stand the light.

+###### "Are you going to support editor X?"

+I hope so, but I need your help to accomplish that.
+Since you're using code editor X you're probably much more experienced on it than me.
+So feel free to send a pull request based on the [Color Palette](#color-palette) below.

 ## Team

 Dracula is a project created by [Zeno Rocha](https://github.com/zenorocha/) with the help of many awesome contributors and maintainers.
-Each theme is contained in it's own repository.
-Each repository lists the current maintainer(s).
+Each theme has it's own maintainer listed in the Team section of it's README.

+## Organization Migration

+Over the years Dracula has grown to support many more editors.
+With that came the challenge of supporting a myriad of editors, terminals, shells, and more in the same repository.
+Some package manager's require specific files and layouts which cause conflicts and make it harder to maintain.

+So it was decided to change Dracula from a one repository theme to an organization.
+All themes have now been migrated to their own repository.
+With this change we can better support package managers, list maintainers, make installation instructions easier to find, and support independent releases.

+Please see https://github.com/dracula for all of our repositories.

+## Roadmap

+* Build the site based on the repository (This makes it easier to contribute to)
+  * Use the README.md to generate the theme's page
+  * Move the screenshots to the repository

 ## Credits